csckcac/platform/products/bam2/README.txt

 * Data Agents
-        A re-usable Agent API to publish events to the BAM server from any application (samples included) Apache Thrift based Agents to publish data at extremely high throughput rates Option to use Binary or HTTP protocols
+        A re-usable Agent API to publish events to the BAM server from any application (samples included) Apache Thrift based Agents to publish data at extremely high throughput rates
 * Event Storage
         Apache Cassandra based scalable data architecture for high throughput of writes and reads Carbon based security mechanism on top of Cassandra
 * Analytics
-        An Analyzer Framework with the capability of writing and plugging in any custom analysis tasks Built in Analyzers for common operations such as get, put aggregate, alert, fault detection, etc.
+        An Analyzer Framework with the capability of Writing the the Hive Scripts and run Hadoop Jobs, which enables provides more performance in big data.
+	Capability for read/write from cassandra and read/write in JDBC database.
-        Scheduling capability of analysis tasks
+	This has the capability of writing and plugging in any custom analysis tasks Scheduling capability of analysis tasks
 * Visualization
-        Drag and drop gadget IDE to visualize analyzed data with zero code Capability to plug in additional UI elements and Data sources to Gadget IDE Google gadgets based dashboard
+        Step-by-Step Easy Gadget Generation Wizard
+        Jaggery based gadgets generation
+	Capability use with most commonly used data sources, such as MySQL, H2, etc.
+	Google gadgets based dashboard
+* Tool Box Deployement
+	Easy deployment of default scenarios
+	Bundled required hive scripts and gadgets and deploy and undeploys with a click go. capability to deploy custom toolboxes

 System Requirements
 ===================